 See Also: 16 Surprising Benefits Of Cantaloupes

-Pineapples are also a source of vital vitamins and minerals such as thiamin, riboflavin, vitamin B-6, folate, pantothenic acid, magnesium, manganese, potassium, antioxidants and polyphenols, such as beta-carotene.
-With all of these vitamins and minerals, taking a chunk of pineapple everyday will do wonders for your skin.
+Pineapple is also a source of essential vitamins and minerals such as thiamin, riboflavin, vitamin B-6, folate, pantothenic acid, magnesium, manganese, potassium, antioxidants and polyphenols, such as beta-carotene.
+With all of these vitamins and minerals, taking a chunk of pineapple everyday will do wonders on your health.

-Pineapple is also known for its high level of manganese and thiamin, vital nutrients for energy production, and also for defending of animal’s cells from free radicals.
+Pineapple is also known for its high level of manganese and thiamin, vital nutrients for energy production and defence of animal’s cells from free radicals.
 In addition, it helps your body use major nutrients including thiamine and biotin, which work to keep your bones healthy and helps synthesize fatty foods.
 Of course like all fruits, regular consumption of pineapple can reduce an individual’s risk of developing age-related macular degeneration.

 Increase Your Energy and Keep Your Blood Pressure Down